Skip to main content

 • Tannins

-These additives are most successful when used in addition to good facility management practices.
+These additives are most successful when used in conjunction with good facility-management practices.

 Here are a few additional tips and recommendations to help reduce the risk of coccidiosis:

-1. Good sanitation practices in pastures, pens and food and water sources are crucial, regardless of the type of production system.
-Additionally, cleaning and disinfection between groups and implementing a quarantine period must be carried out to prevent other diseases from being introduced into the current group of animals.
+1. Maintaining good sanitation practices in pastures, pens, and food and water sources is crucial, regardless of the type of production system.
+Additionally, cleaning and disinfecting must be done between groups and a quarantine period should be observed to prevent other diseases from being introduced into the current group of animals.

-2. Minimizing weaning stress when possible and introducing a creep feed to young, newly-weaned or soon-to-be weaned animals.
+2. Minimize weaning stress when possible and introduce a creep feed to young, newly weaned or soon-to-be weaned animals.

-3. Immune status plays a significant role in the recovery from and level of tolerance to the disease; as such, ensuring a healthy start by mitigating any immunosuppressive causative agents, such as viruses and mycotoxin challenges, are vital.
+3. Immune status plays a significant role in the recovery from — and subsequent tolerance for — diseases.
+Help ensure a healthy start by mitigating any immunosuppressive causative agents, such as viruses and mycotoxin challenges.

-4. Providing high-quality feed ingredients and ensuring the availability of feed will also contribute to the delivery of feed additives to help mitigate coccidia infections, will diminish the secondary infections associated with coccidia cycling and will help maintain overall gut health.
+4. Providing high-quality feed ingredients and ensuring the availability of feed will contribute to the delivery of feed additives that help mitigate coccidia infections while also diminishing any secondary infections associated with coccidia cycling and helping the animal maintain positive gut health overall.

 Coccidia control programs should be tailored to each operation’s unique circumstances.
-Therefore, the plan for controlling coccidia long-term should include routine monitoring and testing to evaluate the effectiveness of each program, along with the implementation of sustainable practices.
+That being said, every plan for controlling coccidia long-term should include routine monitoring and testing to evaluate the effectiveness of the program.
+Implementing sustainable practices when possible is also recommended.

 Loading...